• Skip to primary navigation

 loaf pan lined with parchment paper

-Grate the zucchini with the large holes of a box grater.
-Add the grated zucchini to the wet ingredients and stir until well combined.
+Grate the zucchini with the large holes of a box grater and mix them with the wet ingredients.

 grated zucchini in the wet ingredients

-Add dry ingredients: all-purpose flour, whole wheat flour, cinnamon, salt, baking powder, and baking soda.
+Add the dry ingredients: flour, cinnamon, salt, baking powder, and baking soda.

 dry ingredients in the mixing bowl